ogradyc01/GoldenCheetah/UG_Preferences_General.md

 _Note: The value is defined for all athletes_

-* `STS average (days) / LTS average (days)` - STS (Short Term Stress) and LTS (Long Term Stress) days are the time constants used in the calculation of STS and LTS in the PMC charts

-_Note_: STS and LTS values are stored per athlete._

-* `PMC Stress Balance Today` - if checked, the training of a certain day is considered in the SB value of this day already.
-If not checked, the SB change will take effect on the next day.

 * `Athlete Library` - see detailed description here: [Setting the athlete library](https://github.com/GoldenCheetah/GoldenCheetah/wiki/UG_Special-Topics_Setting-the-athlete-library)

 * `Workout Library` - Directory to store the 'Train' view related files,...